hatchways/team-eagle/client/README.md

 ## Instructions

+### React

+A component can only be imported into another if:

+- It is inside the components folder of the parent, or
+- It is inside the src/components folder

+All multi-purpose React components should be placed inside src/components.

 ### Material-UI

 Material-UI should be styled from within theme.js using overrides and specific styling should be made using the makeStyles hook.
 This project is not using any StyledComponents.